The Choirboys (band): 1986–89: "Run to Paradise" and Big Bad Noise

 Choirboys signed with Mushroom Records and released "Fireworks" in May 1986, they also opened for Deep Purple on their tour of Australia.
 Brad Carr left the group to be replaced on lead guitar by Brett Williams (ex-Brakes) as they supported Bon Jovi's tour in 1987.
-They recorded their second album Big Bad Noise with producers Peter Blyton (The Radiators, Machinations) and Brian McGee (The Rolling Stones, Cyndi Lauper).
+They recorded their second album, Big Bad Noise, with producers Peter Blyton (The Radiators, Machinations) and Brian McGee (The Rolling Stones, Cyndi Lauper).
 The next single "Run to Paradise" reached No. 3 in December 1987.
 Released in the United States, it appeared on the Billboard Hot 100 and peaked at No. 33 on the Mainstream Rock chart in 1989.
 Big Bad Noise peaked at No. 5 on the Kent Music Report Albums Chart in April 1988 and went double platinum.
 It was ranked No. 21 for the year in Australia.
 Other singles from the album included "Boys Will Be Boys" and "Struggle Town" reaching No. 14 and No. 34 respectively.

-1990s: Midnight Sun to Yo-Yo
+1990s: Midnight Sun to Yo-Yo and Mushroom 25

 The Choirboys recorded Midnight Sun, in Los Angeles with producer Marc Tanner.
 The album didn't achieve the level of success of its predecessor – it peaked at No. 30.
 Late in the year they released a live album, Dead Drunk Live Hangovers, recorded at a Melbourne show.

 Brad Heaney (ex-The Screaming Jets) replaced Tebbutt on drums and Steve Williams (Wa Wa Nee) replaced Brett Williams on guitar by 1993.
 Their compilation album Decade 1983–1993 (1993) was followed by Dancing on the Grave of Rock n' Roll (1994), with Barton Price (Models) on drums, which was produced by Gable and Hulme.

-The band recorded its next album Yo-Yo in Germany during 1996, with Blyton and Choirboys producing and Richard Lara (The Screaming Jets) replacing Brett Williams on guitar.
+The band recorded its next album, Yo-Yo, in Germany during 1996, with Blyton and Choirboys producing and Richard Lara (The Screaming Jets) replacing Brett Williams on guitar.
 The band supported Cheap Trick on their Australian tour in the same year with Tony Le Rhodes on drums.

+On 14 November 1998, The Choirboys performed at the prestigious Mushroom 25 concert in front of 75,000 people at the MCG, Melbourne.
+They were alongside other well-known acts, including Jimmy Barnes, The Machinations, Nick Barker, The Sports and INXS, to name a few.